 An associated write protection (ASOCWP) bit of one specifies the logical unit shall inhibit all writing to the medium after performing a synchronize operation (see 4.2.12 and 4.2.12.4).
 When the ASOCWP bit is one, the currently mounted volume is logically write protected until the volume is de-mounted (see 4.2.12 and 4.2.12.4).
 When the ASOCWP bit is one, all commands requiring eventual writes to the medium shall return CHECK CONDITION status.
 The sense key shall be set to DATA PROTECT and the additional sense code shall be set to ASSOCIATED WRITE PROTECT.
 An ASOCWP bit of zero specifies the currently mounted volume is not write protected by the associated write protection.
 The ASOCWP bit shall be set to zero by the device server when the volume is de-mounted.
 This change of state shall not cause a unit attention condition.
 If the application client sets the ASOCWP bit to one while no volume is mounted, the device server shall terminate the MODE SELECT command with CHECK CONDITION status.
-The sense key shall be set to MEDIUM NOT PRESENT.
+The sense key shall be set to NOT READY and the additional sense code shall be set to MEDIUM NOT PRESENT.
 If the Device Configuration mode page is savable, the ASOCWP bit shall be saved as zero, regardless of the current setting.

 A persistent write protection (PERSWP) bit of one specifies the currently mounted volume is logically write protected (see 4.2.12 and 4.2.12.5).
 When the PERSWP bit is one, all commands requiring eventual writes to the medium shall return CHECK CONDITION status.
 The sense key shall be set to DATA PROTECT and the additional sense code shall be set to PERSISTENT WRITE PROTECT.
 A PERSWP bit of zero specifies the currently mounted volume is not write protected by the persistent write protection.
-The PERSWP bit shall be set to zero by the device server when the volume is de-mounted or when a volume is mounted with persistent write protection enabled.
+The PERSWP bit shall be set to zero by the device server when the volume is de-mounted or when a volume is mounted with persistent write protection disabled.
 The PERSWP shall be set to one by the device server when a volume is mounted with persistent write protection enabled.
 These changes of state shall not cause a unit attention condition.
 If the application client sets the PERSWP bit to one while no volume is mounted, the device server shall terminate the MODE SELECT command with CHECK CONDITION status.
 The sense key shall be set to NOT READY.
 The additional sense information shall be set to MEDIUM NOT PRESENT.
 If the application client sets the PERSWP bit to one when the logical position is not at BOP 0, the device server shall return CHECK CONDITION status.
-The sense key shall be set to POSITION PAST BEGINNING OF MEDIUM.
+The sense key shall be set to PERSWP bit to and when the logical position is not at BOP 0, the device server shall return CHECK CONDITION status.
+The sense key shall be set to ILLEGAL REQUEST.
+The additional sense information shall be set to POSITION PAST BEGINNING OF MEDIUM.
 If the Device Configuration mode page is savable, the PERSWP bit shall be saved as zero, regardless of the current setting.